 \subsection{Instruction Bootstrapping}

-Self-Instruct~\citep{wang2022self-instruct} serves as an effective automated framework for instruction data generation.
+Self-Instruct~\citep{wang2022self-instruct} is as an effective automated framework for instruction data generation.
 It works by iterative bootstrapping off LLM's generation, presenting a way to enrich the instructional dataset while maintaining task quality and relevance from a small set of human-evaluated seed tasks.
 We leveraged a similar approach to generate diverse code editing instructional data.
-In each iteration, seven seed task instructions and one ChatGPT-generated task instruction are sampled and combined in a few-shot manner to prompt ChatGPT for more instructions.
-To generate more diverse and practically applicable instructions, we also generate tasks across multiple sub-domains by specifying the editing intent in the prompt provided.
-Relevant prompt used can be found in Table \ref{tab:prompts} in Appendix \ref{appendix:prompts}.
+In each iteration, seven seed task instructions and one ChatGPT-generated task instruction are sampled and combined as a few-shot context to prompt ChatGPT for more instructions.
+To generate more diverse and practically applicable instructions, we also generated tasks across multiple sub-domains by specifying the editing intent in the prompt provided.
+Relevant prompts used can be found in Table \ref{tab:prompts} in Appendix \ref{appendix:prompts}.